MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Methodology

 \section{Methodology}

-In this section, we discuss the construction of the optimization algorithm behind MCD, emphasizing the constraints, objectives, and operators used.
+In this section, we discuss the optimization formulation behind MCD, emphasizing the constraints, objectives, and operators used.
 We then present our approach for sampling diverse sets of counterfactuals and discuss how we decouple the optimization from the final sampling step.
 Finally, we demonstrate the capabilities of MCD on a simple 2D problem.